Taiwan president resigns as party leader after election loss

 Yu Mei-zhu, 60, said she came to cast her ballot for the incumbent Mayor Hou You-yi.
 “I think he has done well, so I want to continue to support him.
 I believe in him, and that he can improve our environment in New Taipei City and our transportation infrastructure."

-President Tsai Ing-wen also came out early Saturday morning to cast her ballot, catching many voters by surprise as her security and entourage swept through the school.
+Tsai came out early Saturday morning to cast her ballot, catching many voters by surprise as her security and entourage swept through the school.

-Tsai, who also chairs the ruling party, has spoken out many times about “opposing China and defending Taiwan” in the course of campaigning.
-But the party's candidate Chen Shih-chung, who was running for mayor in Taipei, only raised the issue of the Communist Party's threat a few times before he quickly switched back to local issues as there was little interest, experts said.

 “If the DPP loses many county seats, then their ability to rule will face a very strong challenge,” said You Ying-lung, chair at the Taiwanese Public Opinion Foundation that regularly conducts public surveys on political issues.